HenrikJoreteg/preact-nav-helper/README.md

 ![](https://img.shields.io/npm/dm/preact-nav-helper.svg)![](https://img.shields.io/npm/v/preact-nav-helper.svg)![](https://img.shields.io/npm/l/preact-nav-helper.svg)

+**NOTE: Deprecated in lieu of [internal-nav-helper](https://github.com/HenrikJoreteg/internal-nav-helper).
+I realized there's no reason to tie this to a framework.**

 Preact component for catching and handling internal links in your application.

 Wrap your root application in this component and you can use regular plain ol' `<a>` tags in your application code but still handle the ones that are "internal" to the application using your application logic.